wifi-tally/wifi-tally/documentation/docs/getting-started.md

 I recommend taking one with 120LEDs per meter to not have the LEDS be spaced too much.

+### an USB power source

+The whole setup draws far less than `200mA` and can be powered via USB.

+* Some cameras have USB outlets that you can use
+* `200mA` is little enough that even the smallest power bank can supply the Tally for hours
+* use any old USB charger

 ## Setup

 Running the tally lights consists of two steps: